imatag/actor-facebook-scraper/README.md

 https://api.apify.com/v2/datasets/zbg3vVF3NnXGZfdsX/items?format=json&clean=1&unwind=posts&fields=posts,title,pageUrl
 ```

-`unwind` will turn the `posts` property on the dataset to become dataset items themselves. the `fields` parameters makes sure to only include the fields that are important.
+`unwind` will turn the `posts` property on the dataset to become dataset items themselves.
+The `fields` parameters makes sure to only include the fields that are important.

 ## Extend Output Function